 Where I noticed a huge difference?
 Oil Control – holy potato, I waved good bye to an oily T-Zone, foundations that would usually break down quite quickly and wouldn’t wear all day ended up staying all day long.
 I was genuinely staggered at the difference it made – even without my MAC Oil Control Primer.
 What I found even more staggering is how many days it lasted before I noticed my skin getting oily again.

-I’ve been using this for a few weeks now and I’m sure you will notice the scarring on my cheeks from my Fenty Foundation breakout from late October – my skin is still trying to recover.
+I’ve been using the Nip+Fab Glycolic Instant Fix Mask for a few weeks now and I’m sure you will notice the scarring on my cheeks from my Fenty Foundation breakout from late October – my skin is still trying to recover.
 I’m hoping over time it might aid the fading of them as I opt to use it for oil control more than anything – but certainly in 2 weeks I don’t feel like it’s making a noticeable difference in the short term.

-I don’t necessarily think this mask is for everyone, but given my experience I think it’s definitely worth a try if you have oily skin.
+I don’t necessarily think the Nip+Fab Glycolic Instant Fix Mask is for everyone, but given my experience I think it’s definitely worth a try if you have oily skin.
 I’ve not found a mask yet which has had such prolonged oil control effects.